dudarev/cghub/cghub_api/docs/source/usage.rst

 All requests to the external server are cached.
 They are saved in the form of files in ``CACHE_DIR`` which is defined in :ref:`settings`.
 It is a good idea to clean cache once in a while with :func:`cghub_api.utils.clear_cache`.
-Here is an example of using it with periodic Celery task:
+Here is an example of using it with a periodic Celery task:

 .. code-block:: python